 - Three-Year Change.
 This medium-term figure measures price momentum over a longer period of time and hints at the overall strength of a buyer’s market.
 Since the national home-price average has risen slightly over the past three years, markets that post a drop may be undervalued – and, therefore, may be good candidates for opportunistic buyers.

 - Five-Year Change.
 This longer-term metric shows how home prices have fared since the depths of the financial crisis and recession.
-While most buyer’s markets have posted price drops during this period, markets with especially large drops may have structural/economic issues that could get in the way of any price recovery.
-While buyers should be wary of such markets, many – especially those in Sun Belt locales such as Florida, Arizona and California – are simply still regaining ground from the catastrophic price drops of the late 2000s.
+While most buyer’s markets have posted price drops during this period, markets with especially large drops may have structural or economic issues that could get in the way of any price recovery.
+Buyers should be wary of such markets.

 - Average Time on Market.
 This metric represents the average amount of time that elapses between a home’s listing date and closing date in each market.
 Lower “time on market” figures indicate elevated demand for homes.
 Buyer’s markets tend to have larger “time on market” figures.
 This data may not be available for some of the smaller cities on the list.